 You only have to glance at Pip and Peach to see the alluring intensity of their love.
 They’re inhaling it (and each other).
-It’s the perfect union of yin and yang – the feminine and masculine – he with his Pan-like horns and her with her flowery crown.
+It’s the perfect union of yin and yang, the feminine and masculine – he with his Pan-like horns, and she with her flowery crown.

 Pip and Peach are inseparable.
 Two pieces of a perfect, juicy whole.

-The forest is holding its breath because this is such an exquisite, lush, rare and poignant moment in the jungle of everyday life.
+The forest is holding its breath because this is such an exquisite, lush, rare, and poignant moment in the jungle of everyday life.
 The gentle deer witnessing the flawless, breathless moment is easily startled…but not today.
-Today it pauses to gaze at the captivating couple displaying an achingly pure, passionate, consuming, divine love.
+Today, it pauses to gaze at the captivating couple who display an achingly pure, passionate, consuming, divine love.